-Located in the Place de la Concorde, really close to Louvre, Musée de l’Orangerie is a art gallery exhibiting impressionist and post-impressionist paintings, famous by its murals painted by Monet, the gallery also contains works by famous artists like Picasso, Modigliani and Renoir.
+Located in the Place de la Concorde, really close to Louvre, Musée de l’Orangerie is an art gallery exhibiting impressionist and post-impressionist paintings, famous by its murals painted by Monet, the gallery also contains works by famous artists like Picasso, Modigliani, and Renoir.

 Musee de Cluny

 Are you a fan of the Medieval Era?
 So you must visit Musée de Cluny, also known as Musée du Moyen Âge Paris, its collection consists of Medieval Era art, mainly religious art.

 Its building is one of the most well preserved medieval building in the city and used to be the townhouse of the abbots of Cluny, although it was built using the original structure of a third century Roman bath.

 It is a complex building that houses the Public Information Library, the biggest museum of modern art in Europe and the center for music and acoustic research.